Meghalaya – Culture and Tradition

 The war dance (Grika) belongs to men, while women from the corners just cheer up.
 The harvest dance is Wangala, The partners or elopement dance (jikseka), girls and boyas appear inappropriate gestures as if they were suitors approaching and advancing while girls expressed either decline or acceptance.
 The dance represents the plucking of fruits (chamdilroa) and group dance (chroka) is also performed.

 Gariroa is a merry-go-round, boys taking a side on the left row and performing blowing of pipes and trumpets, beating gongs and drums in an orchestra while girls on the right row dance and hop forward and both go round and round in a circle.
 Musical instruments like mouth organs, tobacco pipes, flute, cup violin, tribal weapons, and so on are made of cane and bamboo.

 Art and Crafts

 There are several crafts found in Meghalaya and the significant ones are cane and bamboo work, artistic weaving, and wood carving.
 Wood crafts are not transacted for trade.
 They are age-old motifs of artistic, decorative, and ceremonial value.

 The people of Meghalaya consisting of three ancient hill communities – the Garos, Khasis, and the Jaintias have a special skill in crafting and making traditional bamboo and cane products.
 Most of the tribes are engaged in different types of handicraft making including bamboo and cane products.

-The art and craft of Meghalaya have a uniqueness of its own.
+The art and craft of Meghalaya have a uniqueness of their own.
 They are very intricately made and beautiful to look at.
-Tourists coming to this northeastern part is mesmerized to see the sheer wonder of art and craft of Meghalaya.
-The abundance of bamboo makes it possible for the artists to make the bamboo and cane products.
+Tourists coming to this northeastern part are mesmerized to see the sheer wonder of the art and craft of Meghalaya.
+The abundance of bamboo makes it possible for artists to make bamboo and cane products.
 These products have now received recognition not only in the national market but also in the international market and are much in demand.
 Cane and bamboo product making is one of the prime occupations of the tribal people of Meghalaya.
 Cane and bamboo products like different household items, furniture, accessories, and musical instruments are made by the people.

 - U Tirot Singh: Chief of Khasi people